Send Your Music to Phantom Circuit

 Submissions are welcome

-Phantom Circuit welcomes music submissions from creators and labels who think their music may fit into this very unusual show.
-It's quite eclectic, so don't fret if you're not sure, just be aware that Phantom Circuit is particularly keen to play music that is evocative and out of the ordinary.
-Of course, if you listen to the show you will gain a better idea of what it's all about.
+The show is quite eclectic, so don't fret if you're not sure, but bear in mind that Phantom Circuit is particularly keen to play music that is evocative and out of the ordinary.

 On this page...